Antonio Agustín y Albanell

-Antonio Agustín y Albanell (1516–1586), also referred to as Augustinus, was a Spanish Humanist historian, jurist, and Roman Catholic archbishop of Tarragona, who pioneered the historical research of the sources of canon law.
+Antonio Agustín y Albanell (1517–1586), also referred to as Augustinus, was a Spanish Humanist historian, jurist, theologian, scholar, bibliophile, and Roman Catholic archbishop of Tarragona, who pioneered the historical research of the sources of canon law.

 Life

 Born in Zaragoza, Agustín studied law and classical literature in Alcalá, Salamanca, Padua and Bologna, notably as a pupil of Andrea Alciati.

 With his nomination as an auditor of the Sacra Rota Romana in 1544, Agustín started his ecclesiastical career, which saw him become a papal nuncio in 1554/55.
+In 1557, he was named Bishop of Alife, and ordained as a priest on 18 December.
 On 21 Dec 1557, he was consecrated bishop by Giovanni Giacomo Barba - Bishop of Terni, with Cesare Cibo - Archbishop of Turin, and Ferdinando Pandolfini - Bishop of Troia, serving as co-consecrators.
-In 1556, he was named Bishop of Alife, and then named Bishop of Lleida in 1561.
-After participating in the Council of Trient in 1561–63, he was named Archbishop of Tarragona in 1576.
+He was then named Bishop of Lleida in 1561.
+After participating in the Council of Trent in 1561–63, he was named Archbishop of Tarragona in 1577.